Skip to Content

 • Ticks and mosquitoes are active here.
 Tick season is year-round in Vermont, and this area is home to the deer tick, which transmits Lyme disease.
 Protect yourself with your favorite insect repellent.
 We love this spray from Sawyer, which uses picaridin as the active ingredient instead of DEET.

 • Hiking in Vermont in the summer is a sweat-fest!
 The humid forest and high summer temps make for a drippy hike.
-Here’s where I have to put a plug in for merino wool!
-Lightweight merino wicks away moisture without the nasty smell that you get from synthetic fabrics.
+Here’s where I have to put a plug-in for Merino wool!
+Lightweight Merino wicks away moisture without the nasty smell that you get from synthetic fabrics.
 They cost more than regular cotton t-shirts, but they’re worth their weight in gold.
-We get ours from Woolly Clothing Co. or Minus33 (both companies offer a one-time discount if you sign up for their email list).
+We get ours from Minus33.

 Happy hiking!